-A chylothorax is usually treated with a low fat diet and chest drainage.
-The reason for the low fat diet is that it decreases the lymph flow in the thoracic duct.
-This treatment is fine for an adult who can manage for a while on a low fat diet, but not a baby, who needs fat to grow.
+A chylothorax is usually treated with a low-fat diet and chest drainage.
+The reason for the low-fat diet is that it decreases the lymph flow in the thoracic duct.
+This treatment is fine for an adult who can manage for a while on a low-fat diet, but not a baby, who needs fat to grow and develop.

-The chest drainage is done as it would be for an adult or older child, but usually the cardiologist says the baby must cannot breastfeed, but must drink a formula with medium chain triglycerides.
+The chest drainage is done as it would be for an adult or older child, but usually the cardiologists insist that the baby must not breastfeed but must drink a formula with medium chain triglycerides.
 Why medium chain triglycerides?
 Interestingly they do not get absorbed into the lymph, but rather are absorbed directly into the blood, so do not increase lymph flow.

 But something can be done.
 Instead of special formula, the mother’s breastmilk can be used instead.
 The milk is centrifuged, and the fat which is at the top of the centrifuged milk is taken off and stored for later use.
-The nutrition department then adds medium chained triglycerides to the milk.
+The people in the nutrition department then add medium chained triglycerides to the milk.
 It’s not quite breastmilk but it’s better than the formula.